Xuanwo/pglance/README.md

 # pglance - PostgreSQL Lance Table Extension

-pglance is a PostgreSQL extension built with the [pgrx](https://github.com/pgcentralfoundation/pgrx) framework that implements basic full-table scanning functionality for directly reading and querying [Lance](https://lancedb.github.io/lance/) format tables within PostgreSQL.
+pglance is a PostgreSQL extension built with the [pgrx](https://github.com/pgcentralfoundation/pgrx) framework that implements full-table scanning functionality for directly reading and querying [Lance](https://lancedb.github.io/lance/) format tables within PostgreSQL.

 This is the first open-source project to seamlessly integrate the modern columnar storage format Lance with PostgreSQL database.